Kosikowski/swifty-llama/API_REVIEW.md

 1. **LoRA Adapters**: No wrapper for LoRA adapter functionality
 2. **Model Quantization**: No wrapper for quantization functions
 3. **Threading Control**: No wrapper for thread management
-4. **Context Settings**: No wrapper for context configuration functions
-5. **Backend Management**: No wrapper for backend initialization/cleanup
+4. **Backend Management**: No wrapper for backend initialization/cleanup
-6. **Optimization**: No wrapper for training optimization functions
+5. **Optimization**: No wrapper for training optimization functions
-7. **Advanced Sampling**: Many specialized samplers not wrapped
+6. **Advanced Sampling**: Many specialized samplers not wrapped
-8. **System Utilities**: No wrapper for system-level functions
+7. **System Utilities**: No wrapper for system-level functions
-9. **Advanced Vocabulary**: Many vocabulary utility functions not wrapped
+8. **Advanced Vocabulary**: Many vocabulary utility functions not wrapped

 ## Recommendations